mdolab/MACH-Aero/machAeroTutorials/opt_aero.rst

     mpirun -np 4 python aero_opt.py

-You can follow the progress of the optimization using OptView, as explained in :ref:`opt_pyopt`.
+You can follow the progress of the optimization using OptView, as explained in :ref:`airfoilopt_pyopt`.

 Terminal output